UCSBCarpentry/2019-04-11-UCSB-SW-Workshop/_episodes/git-novice/04-changes.md

 ~~~
 Cold and dry, but everything is my favorite color
 The two moons may be a problem for Juan
-But the Mummy will appreciate the lack of humidity
+But Sarah will appreciate the lack of humidity
 ~~~
 {: .output}